sohamrajput7/AI-Enabled-Card-Organizer/README.md

 # AI-Enabled-Card-Organizer
 AI Enabled Card Organizer - Group Project for COMP264

-### To remove 'Pipfile' and 'Pipfile.lock', run the following commands, run the following commands on Terminal
+### To remove 'Pipfile' and 'Pipfile.lock', run the following commands on Terminal
 ```
 pipenv --rm
 rm Pipfile*